Recognisability for generalised hierarchical pattern spaces of finite local complexity: Pattern spaces

 \begin{corollary} A pattern space \(\Omega\) is compact if and only if it is FLC.
 The translational hull \(\Omega_{\cP}\) of a pattern \(\cP\) is compact if and only if \(\cP\) is FLC. \end{corollary}

-\begin{example} If \(\cT\) is defined (as in Example \ref{exp:patterns from tilings}) for a pinwheel tiling, which is not FLC (with respect to translations), the translational hull \(\Omega_{\cT}\) (as defined here, with the local uniformity) is complete but not totally bounded or compact.
-Of course, in this case the local topology on \(\Omega_{\mathcal{T}}\) is unnatural, it requires close tilings to have perfect agreement to a large radius up to a small \emph{translation}, rather than a small rigid motion. \end{example}
+\begin{example} If \(\cT\) is defined (as in Section \ref{sec:patterns from tilings}) for a pinwheel tiling \cite{Rad94}, which is not FLC (with respect to translations), the translational hull \(\Omega_{\cT}\) as defined here, with the local uniformity, is complete but not totally bounded, in particular it is not compact.
+Of course, in this case the local topology on \(\Omega_{\cT}\) is unnatural, it requires close tilings to have perfect agreement to a large radius up to a small \emph{translation}, rather than a small rigid motion.
+It would be interesting to investigate which results here may be generalised beyond the local topology, for instance by defining a `rubber' uniformity similarly to how one defines the rubber topology \cite[Remark 5.6]{BG13}. \end{example}

+Although an FLC pattern space may contain infinitely many different languages of individual patterns (e.g., see the one in Example \ref{exp:pattern space closed under LI but not LIin}), there are only finitely many when restricted to each shape \(U\).
+More precisely: